Jeep Grand Cherokee SUV

 Like many cars of this size, parking can be tricky and some tighter spaces will simply be inaccessible.
 All Grand Cherokees come with a reversing camera, though, so once you’ve found a space, getting in is relatively hassle-free.

 Reliability & safety

 Jeep had a good year in our 2016 Driver Power customer satisfaction survey.
 The brand came 11th out of 32 manufacturers, placing it above Audi, BMW and Mercedes.
 The Grand Cherokee, meanwhile, came ninth out of 150 models indicating owners are very satisfied with their cars.
-High scores for performance, practicality, seat comfort and in-car technology impress, although one note of caution: the Grand Cherokee came 102nd for reliability, while Jeep as a brand came second from bottom in this area.
+High scores for performance, practicality, seat comfort and in-car technology impress, although there was one note of caution: the Grand Cherokee came 102nd for reliability, while Jeep as a brand came second from bottom in this area.

-The Grand Cherokee gained four out of five stars in its Euro NCAP crash-worthiness assessments.
+The Grand Cherokee was awarded four out of five stars in its Euro NCAP crash-worthiness assessments.
 Compare that to the five-star ratings of the Volvo XC90, Audi Q7 and Mercedes GLE-Class and it’s clear the Grand Cherokee is a little off the pace.
 The big Jeep scored poorly (45%) in pedestrian protection tests, while a 69% child occupant safety rating is reasonable, rather than exceptional.

 Price, value for money & options

 The Jeep Grand Cherokee is undoubtedly a well-equipped car.
 All models come with LED running lights, power-adjustable leather seats (heated front and rear), 20-inch alloy wheels, a heated steering wheel and sat nav.
 Do note that the old entry-level Laredo and Limited trims are no longer offered, while the Trackhawk trim is reserved for the 6.2-litre petrol engine.